chardon55/Silk-Carousel/README.md

 	htBoardBackground: new Boolean,      //Show Background of the Hyper-text Board (Default: true)
 	customLearnMoreContent: new Array,   //Custom Content of "Learn More" Button for Each Slide
 	startFrom: new Object,               //Start from Which Slide (Default: 1)
-	progressBarFilters: new Array        //Progress Bars' Filters for Each Slide }){...}
+	progressBarFilters: new Array,       //Progress Bars' Filters for Each Slide
+	showStatus: new Boolean              //Whether show status box (Default: true) }){...}

 ```

+**<> with 💖 by dy55**